Whether you are a fitness beginner or an athletic pro, there is always room for improvement and Fitness DNA Test can direct you the right way.

 Gene tested: SLC2A2

-Insulin is made from a precursor protein called proinsulin in the pancreas.
-Insulin has a role in utilising glucose in the body.
-If an individual has poor insulin to insulin conversion, there will be less insulin produced and a higher glucose level.
-High glucose in the blood can lead to diabetes and has long-term complications affecting other organs in the body.
-The test will identify the proinsulin to insulin conversion efficiency.
+A critical hormone in our body is made from a precursor protein called proinsulin in the pancreas.
+This hormone has a role in utilising glucose in the body.
+If an individual has a poor proinsulin conversion rate, there will be less of the hormone produced and a higher glucose level.
+High glucose in the blood can lead to diabetes and has long-term complications affecting other organs in our system.
+The test will identify your proinsulin conversion efficiency.

 Genes tested: MADD, ACDY5, GLIS3